 Highland Hills Church is a contemporary Southern Baptist Church located in Fort Thomas, Kentucky, and serves the surrounding area that includes the city of Cincinnati, Ohio.
-We are a congregation that averages 170 attendees per week and are seeking a full-time Senior Pastor to lead our family of believers into deeper growth and connection.
+We are a congregation that averages 50 attendees per week and is seeking a full-time Senior Pastor to lead our family of believers into deeper growth and connection.
 We desire to be mission-minded and seek the lost.
 We value community and believe growth happens in the setting of small groups.
 We love the Lord and the Bible is our compass.

 It all begins with God.
 Through Jesus, we can know Him personally.
 We are faithful to Him above all else.
 At Highland Hills Church, we have a team of Elders who, along with the Pastor, oversees the vision, mission, and ministries the Lord has given to our church body.
 Any man who serves as a Pastor is to possess the characteristics described in 1 Timothy 3:1-7 and Titus 1:5-9.